ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 After preparing the input data and building the CNN model, an instance of the `pygad.gacnn.GACNN` class is created by passing the appropriate parameters.

-Here is an example where the `num_solutions` parameter is set to 4 which means the genetic algorithm population will have 6 solutions (i.e. networks).
-All of these 6 CNNs will have the same architectures as specified by the `model` parameter.
+Here is an example where the `num_solutions` parameter is set to 4, which means the genetic algorithm population will have 4 solutions (i.e. networks).
+All of these 4 CNNs will have the same architecture as specified by the `model` parameter.

 ```python
 import pygad.gacnn